rohan-deshpande/northwest/README.md

 [NW.js](http://nwjs.io) is a great tool for releasing JavaScript apps for desktop, but it doesn't really care _how_ to build your app (nor should it!).

-**Northwest** is a CLI that provides a way to `make` your NW.js app, and `seed` it from a source of your choice.
+**Northwest** is a CLI that provides a way to [`make`](#northwest-make-app-name) your NW.js app, and [`seed`](#northwest-seed-platform-seed) it from a source of your choice.
 You can currently seed from a git repository, an npm package or a whitelisted command.
-It also gives you some tools to `dev` with your chosen seed inside the NW.js app runtime giving you access to node modules and things like the user's file system.
-You also get built-in scripts to `release` your app for Mac, Linux & Windows in various flavours.
+It also gives you some tools to [`dev`](#npm-run-dev----arguments) with your chosen seed inside the NW.js app runtime giving you access to node modules and things like the user's file system.
+You also get built-in scripts to [`release`](#npm-run-release----app-manifest-nwbuild) your app for Mac, Linux & Windows in various flavours.

 ### Why not Electron?

-Electron is no doubt an excellent alternative to NW.js with a huge community behind it and a lot of support.
+Electron is no doubt an excellent alternative to NW.js with a huge community behind it a lot of support, and, let's be honest, a hotter website.
 However, it lacks some features which NW.js provides, namely better [source code protection](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Protect%20JavaScript%20Source%20Code/) options.
 The Electron team has consistently stated that they will [not be offering it in the near future](https://github.com/electron/electron/issues/3041).
 So basically, if you want source code protection for your desktop JavaScript app, NW.js is currently the only tool to provide it out of the box.

 ### Understanding NW.js